Understanding the UV/Optical Variability of AGNs through Quasi-Periodic Large-scale Magnetic Dynamos: Introduction

 \section{Introduction}

 Accretion flows around supermassive black holes (SMBHs) at galaxy centers provide one of the most compelling laboratories for studying plasmas under extreme physical conditions.
-Among the various observational signatures, the electromagnetic radiation emitted in accretion disks offers critical insights into these dynamic environments.
-It has long been established that the UV/optical emissions from active galactic nuclei (AGNs) exhibit stochastic variability \citep{UttleyMcHardy2001, Kelly+2009, MacLeod+2010, Burke+2021,Tang+2023}, characterized by several peculiar features whose origins remain elusive.
+It has long been established that the UV/optical emissions from active galactic nuclei (AGNs) exhibit stochastic variability \citep[e.g.,][]{Ulrich+1997,Giveon+1999,Kelly+2009, MacLeod+2010, Burke+2021,Tang+2023}, characterized by several peculiar features whose origins remain elusive.
 Since the UV/optical band coincides with the thermal emission from a thin accretion disk surrounding a SMBH, understanding its variability is crucial as it may encode vital information about the accretion disk.

-We briefly review the known properties of the UV/optical variability in AGNs and some other compact systems.
-At some given photon wavelength $\lambda$, the fluctuating radiation flux $F_\lambda$ typically exhibits a linear relation between its root-mean-squared (rms) and mean values, which reflects the intrinsic nonlinearity in the underlying stochastic process \citep{UttleyMcHardy2001,Uttley+2005}.
-The power spectral densities (PSDs) of the radiation fluxes can usually be well fitted by the damped random walk (DRW) model, which shows a $-2$ power-law index at high frequencies and transitions to nearly white noise at low frequencies \citep{Kelly+2009, MacLeod+2010, Zu+2013}, although slightly steeper high-frequency slopes have also been observed \citep{Mushotzky+2011}.
-Similar DRW-like PSDs have also been identified in the sub-millimeter \citep{Chen+2023} and the X-ray bands \citep{Zhang+2024}.

-In the DRW model, the damping timescale $\taud$ is defined as the inverse of the critical frequency where the PSD slope changes.
-The relationship between $\taud$ and the mass of the SMBH ($\MBH$), rest-frame luminosity ($L$), accretion rate ($\Mdot$) and redshift ($z$) has been widely studied.
-By observing individual quasars in different wavebands, \cite{MacLeod+2010} found $\taud\propto\lambda^{0.17\pm0.02}$.
-Applying this relation to different AGNs, \cite{MacLeod+2010} also found a rather weak dependence of $\taud$ on the rest-frame luminosity or the redshift.
-On the other hand, the scaling with $\MBH$ is typically found to be stronger, with power-law indices $\lesssim1$ and a preference for values closer to $\lesssim0.5$ \citep{Kelly+2009, MacLeod+2010, Burke+2021, Wang+2023, Arevalo+2024}.

-It has been argued that short observation baselines can underestimate $\taud$ \citep{Stone+2022,Zhou+2024,Ren+2024}.
-In particular, the true value of $\taud$, rather than the measured value, must smaller than $10\%$ of the baseline.
-For this reason, the measurements by \cite{Kelly+2009} and \cite{Burke+2021} have been argued to be biased, particularly for the high-mass galaxies.
-From unbiased samples, \cite{Ren+2024} find $\taud\propto L^{0.72}\lambda^{1.19}$, which is consistent with the corona-heated accretion-disk reprocessing (CHAR) model proposed by the same group \citep{Sun+2020,Zhou+2024}.
+A possible origin of the disk emission variability is reverberation, in which a lamppost-like hot corona illuminates the disk and drives the variability \citep{Krolik+1991,Shappee+2014,Fausnaugh+2016,Edelson+2017,Secunda+2024}.
+The reverberation model naturally links X-ray and UV/optical variabilities through light-travel time delays, allowing for direct constraints on disk geometry.